salahnomad/salahnomad.github.io/content/glossary/algorithmic-sardine/index.md

 ---
 title: "Algorithmic Sardine: A Philosophy for Purposeful Movement"
-description: "The Algorithmic Sardine is a philosophy for navigating the world with intention, inspired by the migratory patterns of sardines between the Atlantic and Mediterranean."
+description: "Are you wandering or navigating?
+The Algorithmic Sardine is a philosophy for intentional travel and work, inspired by the purposeful migration of sardines across the Mediterranean."
 date: 2025-10-01
 schema_type: "DefinedTerm"
 breadcrumb: ["Glossary", "Philosophy"]